Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/Example_Guides/BLE/BLE - UART Client.rst

 ~~~~~~~~~

 On the first board, upload the BLE UART service example code.
 Refer to the example guide for detailed instructions.
-For the second board, open the example, ``"Files" → "Examples" → "AmebaBLE" → "BLEUartClient"``.
+For the second board, open the example, :guilabel:`Files -> Examples -> AmebaBLE -> BLEUartClient`

 |image01|